apache/flink/docs/content/docs/libs/cep.md

 {{< /tab >}}
 {{< /tabs >}}

-Notice that A pattern sequence can end in notFollowedBy() with temporal constraint E.g. a pattern like:
+Notice that a pattern sequence can end in notFollowedBy() with temporal constraint E.g. a pattern like:

 {{< tabs "df27eb6d-c532-430a-b56f-98ad4082e6d5" >}}